hotcorner/catch-of-the-day/README.md

 # catch-of-the-day

-To use, copy & re-name src/base-prod.js to src/base.js.
+To use, make a copy of src/base-prod.js & re-name to src/base.js.
 Enter your own Google Firebase keys in the config. npm install, npm start.
 More scripts exist in package.json.